ava-labs/avalanchego/README.md

 ### Seasoned milestone

-This milestone will add support for proposals, including proposed future branches, with a cache to make committing these branches efficiently.
+This milestone will add support for proposals, including proposed future branches, with a cache to make committing these branches efficient.

-- [x] Be able to support multiple proposed revisions against latest committed version.
+- [x] Be able to support multiple proposed revisions against the latest committed version.
 - [x] Be able to propose a batch against the existing committed revision, or propose a batch against any existing proposed revision.
-- [x] Commit a batch that has been proposed will invalidate all other proposals that are not children of the committed proposed batch.
+- [x] Committing a batch that has been proposed will invalidate all other proposals that are not children of the committed proposed batch.
 - [x] Be able to quickly commit a batch that has been proposed.
 - [x] Remove RLP encoding